nbrest/kamehouse/troubleshoot-issues.md

 ### It happened also in my server niko-nba
 - Here I had to stop tomcat and restart it and it started working again

+## Create a certificate, private key and keystore to encrypt and decrypt files required by kamehouse:

-## Steps to create private key, certificate and keystore in a linux server:
+### Steps to create private key, certificate and keystore in a linux server:
 ```
 openssl genrsa -out kamehouse.key 2048
 openssl req -new -key kamehouse.key -out kamehouse.csr